Semuliki National Park

 This easy, short hike takes you along a wooden boardwalk through beautiful forest, with plenty of chances to spot monkeys and colorful birds before reaching the dramatic hot springs.

-For those who love birding, the Kirumia River Trail is a real highlight.
 This 15km (9mi) route follows the river through thick forest, oxbow lakes, and swampy clearings, offering some of the best birdwatching in Uganda.
 The first 4 kilometers (2.5 miles) can be enjoyed as a half-day walk, but completing the full trail requires overnight camping—perfect for adventurous travelers who want to experience the forest at its wildest.

 Whether you choose a gentle walk or a multi-day trek, the activities in Semuliki give you a chance to see the park’s rich birdlife, playful primates, and stunning rainforest scenery up close.